SYS-NG/Momenta-AVS/README.md

 When an operator starts, it performs the following steps:

 #### Keystore Loading:
-- Loads BLS keys from the specified keystore path
 - Validates key ownership and permissions

 #### Docker Container Initialization: